TORCH-Consortium/MAGMA/README.md

 conda_envs_location: /path/to/both/conda_envs
 ```

+When running the pipeline, use profiles to ensure smooth execution on your computing system

+The two types of profiles we have are: execution environment + memory/computing requirements

+Execution environment profiles:

+- conda_local
+- docker
+- podman

+Memory/computing profiles:

+- pbs (good for high performance computing clusters)
+- server (good for local servers)
+- low_memory (this can be run on a laptop, even limited to 8 cores and 8 GB of RAM)

 > **Note**
 The `-profile` mechanism is used to enable infrastructure specific settings of the pipeline.
 The example below, assumes you are using `conda` based setup.